“Miss Isobelle Harding.” Our principal, Mr Saunders called me to the stage.

 My dad had always wanted to go to America and experience how the cowboys lived.
-He loved watching old western films, and often wondered what it would be like to visit Texas.
+He loved watching old western films and often wondered what it would be like to visit Texas.
 Whenever he watched an old film on television, he would comment on how his lifelong dream was to sit and eat food that had been cooked on an open bonfire, ride through the wild west on horseback, and sleep under the stars.

-“I’m not going to be around any cowboys Dad.
-Where I’m going, there’s nothing but forest and mountains, for miles,” I explained.
+“I'm not going to be around any cowboys, Dad.
+Where I'm going, there's nothing but forest and mountains for miles,” I explained.

 His exuberant expression never faltered.
-“It’s still going to be brilliant though, no matter what.
-It’s a fabulous opportunity you’ve been given,” He chirped happily.
+“It's still going to be brilliant though, no matter what.
+It's a fabulous opportunity you've been given,” he chirped happily.

 Money was tight, and he left school in order to get a job and help out as best as he could.
-It was only after he turned twenty, that he joined the police force, starting out from the bottom, then spent years, working his way up the ranks, to become a Chief inspector at the City of London police department.
+It was only after he turned twenty that he joined the police force, starting out from the bottom, then spent years working his way up the ranks to become a Chief Inspector at the City of London police department.

-Mum studied to become a Paediatric Surgeon and currently works at Great Ormond Street hospital, in London.
+Mum studied to become a Pediatric Surgeon and currently works at Great Ormond Street Hospital, in London.
 Both my parents came from opposite walks of life, yet their paths entwined together somewhere along the way.
 That's almost poetic in a way, as if fate, somehow, had a part to play in bringing them together.
 Am I a hopeless romantic in thinking that?
 Yes, I suppose I am.

 “Mmm, this brisket is to die for,” Mum said to Norah.
 She gave Mum a look which suggested, she too, was immensely satisfied.
 “It is.
-It just melts in your mouth, and this dipping gravy.
+It just melts in your mouth and this dipping gravy.
 Mmm, heaven.”

 I grinned over at Joanne.
-She was glowing bright red with shame, embarrassed by the orgasmic noises our mother’s were making, whilst enjoying the food.
+She was glowing bright red with shame, embarrassed by the orgasmic noises our mothers were making whilst enjoying the food.

 “I think we should bring our wives here more often, Gordon,” Dad joked, looking at his friend with a wide-eyed expression on his face.